smithy-lang/smithy/docs/source/1.0/spec/aws/aws-restxml-protocol.rst

 The ``aws.protocols#restXml`` protocol supports all of the HTTP binding traits defined in the :ref:`HTTP protocol bindings <http-traits>` specification.
-The serialization formats and and behaviors described for each trait are supported as defined in the ``aws.protocols#restXml`` protocol.
+The serialization formats and behaviors described for each trait are supported as defined in the ``aws.protocols#restXml`` protocol.

 .. |quoted shape name| replace:: ``aws.protocols#restXml``